15 Great Fitting Room Design Tips

 2. Follow ADA Requirements

 In addition to leaving enough space for activities in your fitting rooms, you should ensure that they are compliant with section 803 of the Americans with Disabilities Act (ADA).
 It includes information about proper hook heights, seating, door closure, and floor space, which will help you guarantee that your fitting rooms are welcoming to all.
-Following these guidelines will also ensure that you do not incur any fees or penalties for breaking with the ADA’s requirements.
+Following these guidelines will also ensure that you do not incur any fees or penalties for breaking the ADA’s requirements.

 3. Use Neutral Lighting